 Okay, now it is time for some action!
 We will first define the model (the Logistic Regression model) and then loop through a train and test set which have approximately the same Class distribution.
+First, we train the model by the train set and then valide the results with the test set.
 The StratisfiedShuffleSplit makes sure that the Class variable has roughly the same distribution in both the train set and the test set.
 The random state specification makes sure that the result is deterministic: in other words, we will get the same results if we would run the analysis again.
 The normalization is done for both the train set and test set.
 If this was done before the split, some information of the test set would be used in the normalization of the train set and this is not fair since the test set is not completely unseen then.
 The following code does the job:

 This results into the following:

 precision recall f1-score support 0 1.00 1.00 1.00 142158 1 0.88 0.61 0.72 246 avg / total 1.00 1.00 1.00 142404